 A community-wide kickoff event will be held at Foundation For Youth to introduce the awareness campaign for Isaiah 117 House in Bartholomew County and will feature a presentation from Isaiah 117 House officials.

 “This is a great opportunity to learn more about Isaiah 117 House and how to partner with us in making a transformational impact in the lives of children in Bartholomew County,” said Ronda Paulson, Founder and Executive Director of Isaiah 117 House..
-“We encourage everyone, whether you are simply curious about its services or know you are ready to get involved, you're invited to come and take this exciting next step in this community."
+“We encourage everyone, whether you are curious about its services or know you want to get involved, you're invited to come and take this exciting next step in this community."

 Anyone interested in supporting, volunteering or partnering with Isaiah 117 House should also plan to attend.